-Dugi Otok is an island located close to Zadar on the mainland, and is the largest among the islands located in this part of Dalmatia.
+Dugi Otok is an island located close to Zadar on the mainland and is the largest among the islands located in this part of Dalmatia.
 Its name literally means ‘long island’ – for it is indeed of this description (it is 45km long) – and is known for its vineyards and orchards, Saharun beach in the north, and Telascica Nature Park that covers the southern part of the island.
 With a population of just 1,500 people on Dugi Otok, the main villages are Bozava and Sali.

 Dugi Otok is a wonderful place to stay if you’re looking to get ‘off the beaten track’!
-Despite Croatia’s obviously popularity, even in the summer months this island well and truly provides travellers with some peace and quiet, although there are still some wonderful things to see and do here.
+Despite Croatia’s obvious popularity, even in the summer months this island well and truly provides travellers with some peace and quiet, although there are still some wonderful things to see and do here.
 The island is also suitable to visit as a day trip from Zadar.

 Getting to Dugi Otok

-There is a year-round, daily Jadrolinija car-ferry from Zadar to Brbinj on Dugi Otok which sails twice a day in low season, and three times a day in high.
+There is a year-round, daily Jadrolinija car ferry from Zadar to Brbinj on Dugi Otok which sails twice a day in low season, and three times a day in high.
 Journey time is 1 hour 20 minutes.

 What to see and do on Dugi Otok

-Undoubtedly, one of the island’s biggest draws is the secluded Saharun beach.
+Undoubtedly, one of the island’s biggest draws is the secluded Saharun (or Sakarun) beach.
 This beach, surrounded by pine trees, enjoys crystal-clear waters practically as far as the eye can see.
 The Daily Telegraph has an excellent guide to this beach: see Saharun beach, Dugi Otok, Croatia: Secret Seaside.

 Telascica Nature Park

 Telascica Nature Park centres around Telascica Bay, from which the park got its name.
 It is well known for its coves and small islands, as well is its cliffs – the highest of which is Grpascak, at 161m high.
-Lake Mir is another sight well worth visiting in the Park – this salt-water lake (which is connected to the sea by underground channels) is both warmer that the sea in summer and colder in winter; the temperature of the water can range from 33C to 5C during the year.
+Lake Mir is another sight well worth visiting in the Park – this salt-water lake (which is connected to the sea by underground channels) is both warmer than the sea in summer and colder in winter; the temperature of the water can range from 33C to 5C during the year.